-Use oven mitts to remove loaf pan from oven (ask an adult for help).
-Place loaf pan on cooling rack and let bread cool in pan for 15 minutes.
+Use oven mitts to remove loaf pan from oven and place on cooling rack (ask an adult for help).
+Let bread cool in pan for 15 minutes.

-Most breads rely on yeast for their height, but yeast needs hours to make dough rise.
+Lots of breads rely on yeast for their height, but yeast needs hours to make dough rise.
 What if you want to skip all that rising time?
-Quick breads, like this Cinnamon‑Raisin Swirl Bread, are made with chemical leaveners—baking powder, baking soda, or a combination—instead of yeast.
-When baking soda comes in contact with an acidic liquid, like lemon juice or the buttermilk in our recipe, it creates carbon dioxide gas.
+Quick breads, such as this one, are made with chemical leaveners—baking powder, baking soda, or a combination—instead of yeast.
+When baking soda comes in contact with an acidic liquid, like lemon juice or buttermilk, it creates carbon dioxide gas.
 That gas causes batters and doughs to rise and gives quick breads and other baked goods, such as cakes and brownies, their height.
 Baking powder already contains an acid, so as soon as it comes in contact with a liquid, it gets to work creating carbon dioxide.